Maheshnagakumar/Maheshnagakumar/README.md

 - 👋 Hi, I’m @Maheshnagakumar
 - 👀 I’m interested in AWS,Python and Shell Scripting
-- 🌱 Focusing new to learn
+- 🌱 Focusing on new things to learn

 <!---
 Maheshnagakumar/Maheshnagakumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.